INSIDE: Roam the Gnome’s Guide to the 7 best things to do on a Miyajima Day Trip!

 At Iwaso Ryokan, it’s possible you’ll even see a deer or two from your vantage point in their elegant timber-surrounds open air spa!

 Kurayado Iroha Traditional Japanese hotel has an ion-infused bath on the 5th floor where you can soak in silky waters, AND an open-air roof top spa too!
+(This is the best ryokan in Miyajima for this reason)

 Staying for longer means you can wander by and take a close up look at the five-storied pagoda, an important national and cultural asset of Japan.

-Other Miyajima Accommodation options
+More Miyajima Island Accommodation options

 Miyajima Island Accommodation is limited obviously, as it’s a small place, but you can check out the other Miyajima Island hotels here.